ashishkumarpardeshi/Beginner_Electronics_Fun_Series/README.md

-# Beginners Electronics Fun Series
+# Beginner Electronics Fun Series

 <p align="center">
   <img src="assets/images/components_banner.png">
 </p>

-### **Welcome to Beginners Electronics Fun Series !**
+### **Welcome to Beginner Electronics Fun Series !**

 Electronics are fun and fascinating, our lives are surrounded by interesting electronics gadgets such as Musical Instruments (Piano, guitar etc), Smart Phones, lighting Devices (Bulb, Tubelight etc), Cameras, Computers, Home appliances etc.

 Did you ever wondered how these Electronics devices works?
 And are you curious to explore and learn electronics.

-Let me take this opportunity to introduce and invite you all to this **Basic Electronics Fun Series** to explore and learn electronics by making projects in a open and playful environment.
+Let me take this opportunity to introduce and invite you all to this **Beginner Electronics Fun Series** to explore and learn electronics by making projects in a open and playful environment.

 ## Table of Contents
   - [Beginners Electronics Fun Series](#beginners-electronics-fun-series)